 The above quote applies well to our present Age.
 When Christ came, that marked the beginning of the Kingdom of God on Earth – a fact to which He pointed many times.
 We experience “divinity” or spiritual reality on a small scale now compared to how it will be experienced in the Ages to come.
 But as the parables of the leaven and of the seeds reveal, the Kingdom, even though it starts small, as a tiny bit of leaven (yeast) or as a small seed, it is destined to grow – slowly but inexorably – until it finally becomes the full, mature reality in the New Heaven and Earth.
 (Matthew 13:31-33; Mark 4:26-29, 30-32; Luke 13:18-21)

 Regarding the apparent rehabilitation of former Lake-of-Fire inmates, we could speculate that a society where there are some of these less-than-desirable elements may be just what is needed for its citizens to learn to exercise compassion, wisdom, and understanding towards outsiders.

 Those who are ready to flee the Lake of Fire will make what may seem to them like a perilous journey (crossing the borders of their own rebellious state of mind) to enter a new state of reconciliation with the Almighty.
 And in the process they will certainly need lots of care, instruction, and guidance.

-(Disclaimer: The above conclusions about mankind’s long-distance future, it will be admitted, do involve some guesswork.
+(Disclaimer: The above conclusions about human society’s long-distance future, it will be admitted, do involve some guesswork.
 How people get into the New Earth and New Heaven, or who gets there, or why they get there, is difficult to pinpoint at this stage in human history.
 Hopefully, the conclusions offered above are close to reality and what the Scriptures teach.
-But it should be kept in mind that they are proposals, not set-in-stone certainties about mankind’s future Ages of history.)
+But it should be kept in mind that they are proposals, not set-in-stone certainties about humanity’s future Ages of history.)